 This program supports basic research that combines tools from the physical sciences with biochemical, chemical, and molecular biological approaches to further our understanding of the ways plants and non-medical microbes capture, convert, and store energy.
-Primary focus areas of the program include studies that will provide a better understanding of the structure/function, mechanistic, and electrochemical properties of enzymes that catalyze complex multielectron redox reactions (especially those involved in the interconversion of $CO_2/CH_4$ , $N_2/NH_3$ , and $H^+/H_2$ ); determine how the complex metallocofactors at the active sites of these enzymes are synthesized; and understand how the potential of these cofactors can be "tuned" using ligand coordination to reduce overpotential and better enable catalysis using earth-abundant metals.
-The program also funds studies on electron bifurcation and catalytic bias in enzyme systems, and on the factors and critical components that direct and regulate the flow of electrons on larger spatial and temporal scales through energy-relevant metabolic pathways.
-Limited support is also provided for basic research on the biosynthesis and structure of important electron stores in biological systems (such as plant cell walls, lipids, and terpenes), studies that provide insight into the assembly and maintenance of biological energy transduction systems, and research to understand the roles played by ion gradients in storing energy and driving transport processes.
-Please note that the program is not considering new projects in plant cell wall biosynthesis and structure at the current time.
+Primary focus areas of the program include studies that will provide a better understanding of the structure/function, mechanistic, and electrochemical properties of enzymes that catalyze complex multielectron redox reactions (especially those involved in the interconversion of CO2/CH4, N2/NH3, and H+/H2); determine how the complex metallocofactors at the active sites of these enzymes are synthesized; and understand how the potential of these cofactors can be "tuned" using ligand coordination to reduce overpotential and better enable catalysis using earth-abundant metals.
+The program also funds studies on electron bifurcation, catalytic bias, proton and electron tunneling and other quantum phenomena in enzyme systems, and on the factors and critical components that direct and regulate the flow of electrons on larger spatial and temporal scales through energy-relevant metabolic pathways.
+Limited support is provided for basic research on the biosynthesis and structure of important electron stores in biological systems (such as plant cell walls, lipids, and terpenes), studies that provide insight into the assembly and maintenance of biological energy transduction systems, and research to understand the roles played by ion gradients in storing energy and driving transport processes.
+Please note that in the area of plant cell wall biosynthesis and structure new projects will only be considered if they use biophysical methods to help us better understand complex polymer/polymer interactions that give rise to the mesoscale properties of these materials.
+A fundamental understanding of how these properties emerge from the underlying molecular phenomena could inspire new strategies for stabilizing, destabilizing, and/or converting synthetic polymers and plastics.

 Projects funded by the program typically combine biochemistry, biophysics, molecular biology, computational chemistry, and other approaches to understand structural, functional and mechanistic properties of enzymes, enzyme systems, and energy-relevant biological reactions.
-Combining approaches supports a multidimensional mechanistic understanding of these processes, and identifies unique principles that will, for example, provide a basis for the design and synthesis of highly selective and efficient bioinspired catalysts, allow control of the flow of electrons in biological systems to achieve desired metabolic outcomes (e.g. enhanced lipid or terpene production), and provide an unprecedented architectural and mechanistic understanding of such systems.
+Combining approaches supports a multidimensional mechanistic understanding of these processes and identifies unique principles that will, for example, provide a basis for the design and synthesis of highly selective and efficient bioinspired catalysts, allow control of the flow of electrons in biological systems to achieve desired metabolic outcomes (e.g. enhanced lipid or terpene production), and provide an unprecedented architectural and mechanistic understanding of such systems.

 All submitted applications must clearly state how the knowledge gained from the proposed research will further our fundamental understanding of the ways plants, algae, and non-medical microbes capture, convert, and/or store energy.
-Consistent with this focus, Physical Biosciences does not fund research in: 1) animal systems; 2) prokaryotic systems related to human/animal health or disease; 3) development or optimization of energy devices or processes; 4) development or optimization of microbial strains or plant varieties for biofuel/biomass production; 5) cell wall breakdown or deconstruction; 6) transcriptional or translational regulatory mechanisms or processes; 7) environmental remediation or identification of environmental hazards; 8) genomic or other "omic" data acquisition that does not test specific hypotheses relevant to the program; and 9) projects that are primarily computational in nature.
+Physical Biosciences does not fund research in: 1) development or optimization of energy devices or processes; 2) development or optimization of microbial strains or plant varieties for biofuel/biomass production; 3) cell wall breakdown or deconstruction; 4) transcriptional or translational regulatory mechanisms or processes; 5) environmental remediation or identification of environmental hazards; 6) genomic or other "omic" data acquisition that does not test specific hypotheses relevant to the program; and 7) projects that are primarily computational in nature.

-• Robert Stack, (301) 903-5652, robert.stack@science.doe.gov Website: http://science.energy.gov/bes/csgb/research-areas/physical-biosciences/
+• Robert Stack, (301) 903-5652, robert.stack@science.doe.gov Website: https://science.osti.gov/bes/csgb/Research-Areas/Physical-Biosciences